 A continuation is an abstract representation of the control state of a program.

-Let’s define a simplest continuation, this continuation will return the original value with any parameter:
+Let’s define the simplest continuation, this continuation will return the original value with any parameter:

 Then we try to convert the above fib_tail function into a CPS.
-We add a extra parameter called
+We add an extra parameter called

 The output is: